Ijeamakaanyene/tidytuesday/README.md

 <b> Second Week (02/02/2020 - 02/08/2020)</b><br>
 A TidyTuesday project from the R4DS community. </br>
-This visualization used the NFL Pro Football Reference data in order to explore home field advantage (is this a thing in Football?
+This visualization used the NFL Pro Football Reference data in order to explore home field advantage (Is this a thing in football?
 Unclear!) </br>
 ![NFL Games](https://raw.githubusercontent.com/Ijeamakaanyene/data_visualizations/master/outputs/2020-03_nfl_stadiums.png)
 </br></br>